_A PART OF ANY filmmaker’s data protection plan should include clear guidance on backups of your mobile phone data —

 STEP 1

-You can back up files (such as documents, pictures, and videos) stored in your phone by connecting it to a computer you trust, typically with the phone’s USB cable.
+You can back up important files (such as documents, pictures, and videos) stored in your phone by connecting it to a computer you trust, typically with the phone’s USB cable.

 You may have to change the mobile device’s USB preferences via Settings > USB Preferences > Use USB for File Transfer.